 What Triggers Dog Seizures?

-Dogs with seizures are said to be suffering with epilepsy, which is a sudden burst of abnormal brain activity that temporarily causes the dog to lose control of its body.
+Dogs with seizures are said to be suffering from epilepsy, which is a sudden burst of abnormal brain activity that temporarily causes the dog to lose control of its body.
 The underlying cause of epilepsy in dogs with seizures can be genetic abnormalities, exposure to toxins, diseases of the dog’s blood or internal organs, or trauma.
-Quite often, the root of cause of seizures in dogs cannot be identified, in which case the seizures will be called idiopathic.
+Quite often, the root cause of seizures in dogs cannot be identified, in which case the seizures will be called idiopathic.

 Stress can be a trigger for dogs with seizures.
-The stress could be a result from a change in routine, getting over-excited, or even a visit to the vet.
+The stress could be a result of a change in routine, getting over-excited, or even a visit to the vet.
 Some medications are also known to be triggers for epilepsy in dogs, including flea and tick treatments and some prescription medications.

-Outside in the yard, fertilizers, lawn treatments and other chemicals have been known to trigger seizures.
+Outside in the yard, fertilizers, lawn treatments, and other chemicals have been known to trigger seizures.
 In the home, cigarette smoke, perfumed products, products that contain pine oil, and paint fumes have been identified as triggers for dogs with seizures.
 Certain foods, including caffeine, moldy cheese, and saffron and sage have also been linked to epilepsy in dogs.

-What to Do If Your Dog Is Having a Seizure
+What To Do If Your Dog Is Having A Seizure

 When a dog has a seizure it can be extremely sad to witness.
 The dog is likely to fall over on its side, its body may become stiff, and it will probably chomp its jaw and froth at the mouth.
 Because a dog with seizures has lost control of its body it may also lose control of its bladder and bowels and is likely it will urinate or defecate.